jonnyhuck/storage_connect_parser/README.md

 # Storage Connect Parser
+Simple processing script for data collected from GPS Tracker application.
-Convert JSON data from StorageConnect into a Geopackage
+Converts the JSON dataset from StorageConnect into a Geopackage for analysis in GIS.

 Simple Usage:
 ```bash